vidit21srivastava/cellular-automaton/README.md

 You are recommended to install it through `npm`.
 To install `npm`, install [node.js](https://nodejs.org/en/download/).

-1. Clone your fork using
+1. Clone this repo using
 ```posh
 git clone https://github.com/<YOUR_GITHUB_HANDLE>/cellular-automaton
 ```